Gauravsaha-97/Cardiovascular-Disorder-Predictor/README.md

 Accuracy Score of SVM Classifier Model is 82.42%<br>
 Accuracy Score of Decision Tree Classifier Model is 78.02%<br></strong>

 The best Accuracy Score is achieved by using K-Nearest Neighbors Algorithm with n_neighbors = 6.
-The Accuracy achieved is 87%.So, I have used that model in the web application.
+The Accuracy achieved is around 87%.
+So, I have used that model in the web application.
 The interface of the app is built using Streamlit.

 The link to the dataset is [Heart Disorder Data](https://www.kaggle.com/ronitf/heart-disease-uci).